LoveSexDrugz/RLMarlbot/README.md

   -h, --help         show this help message and exit -p PID, --pid PID  Rocket League process ID
-  -b BOT, --bot BOT  Bot to use (nexto, necto, seer, element) --minimap          Enable minimap
+  -b BOT, --bot BOT  Bot to use (nexto, necto, seer, element) --kickoff          Override all bots kickoff with a default one that is pretty good.
+1 to enable, 0 to disable --minimap          Enable minimap
   --monitoring       Enable monitoring
+  --debug-keys       Print all keys pressed in game in the console (Gamepad and Keyboard) --clock            Sync ticks with an internal clock at 120Hz, can help in case of unstable FPS ingame --debug            Show debug information in the console
 ```